Shahzad-Ali-44/Agrico-app/README.md

 ### 👨‍💻 Contributing
-We welcome contributions!
+Contributions are welcome!
 Feel free to fork the repository and submit a pull request.

 ### 📜 License